Issue: Hague Convention on Choice of Courts

 In considering what type of implementation legislation to submit to Congress, the State Department, asked the Uniform Law Commission (ULC) to draft a uniform act that states could enact to accept the Convention and adopt its provisions as state law.
 After years of effort, the ULC adopted a uniform act in 2012.

-On 1/4/13 the State Department Legal Advisor disclosed that a “cooperative federalism” approach to implementation would be replaced by a “one track” federal method as contained in a draft bill (dated 12/10/12) intended for Congressional consideration.
+After many months of meetings among state, federal, and private bar groups to create state/federal implementation system for the Convention, the State Department Legal Advisor recommended that the “cooperative federalism” approach to implementation be replaced by a “one track” federal method as contained in a draft bill intended for Congressional consideration.

 Efforts to implement this Convention have been stalled for many years.
 NCSC staff is staying alert to State Department initiatives to revive implementation.

 The State Department is participating in a collaborative “Judgment Project” with Europe based organizations to draft a Convention on the Recognition and Enforcement of Foreign Judgments.
 This project may revive interest in the Convention.